 - Gap Insurance: This coverage helps protect you from financial loss if you total your vehicle and you owe more on your auto loan than your insurance company will pay you for the vehicle.

-- Accident forgiveness: In most cases, your insurance rates will increase after an accident.
+- Accident forgiveness: In most cases, your insurance rates will typically increase after an accident.
 But with this optional coverage, you’re guaranteed that your rates won’t increase after your first accident.

 - Rideshare coverage: As rideshare apps become more popular, drivers may find they need special insurance coverage.
 A handful of insurers offer coverage specifically for rideshare drivers.